tharaka626/calculator/README.md

 This is a Calculator App.
-While the backend part work as API, frontend part send JSON request to get calculator results.
+While the backend works as an API, the frontend sends JSON requests to obtain calculator results

 # How to Setup

 ## How to Setup - backend

 This is a backend part of the calculator.
-Please follow instructions to run the calculator backend.
+Please follow the instructions to run the calculator backend.

 ### Clone `calculator-backend` from the GIT
- - After cloned the folder, open the folder path in terminal
+ - After cloning the folder, open the folder path in the terminal

 ### Install the composer
 ```sh
 composer install
 ```

-### Setup enviornment vairables
+### Setup environment variables
-- Setup enviornment variables in `.env` file (Database,App_URL)
+- Setup environment variables in the `.env` file (Database, App_URL)

 ### Migrate the database tables
 ```sh